 This medication is typically used to relieve a cough.
 Its effects can be felt within 1 hour.

 This medication is typically used twice a day.
-However, your doctor or pharmacist may have suggested a different schedule that is more appropriate for you.
+However, your pharmacist may have suggested a different schedule that is more appropriate for you.
 Generally, it is used only as needed.

 Important: Follow the instructions on the label.
 Do not use more of this product, or more often, than prescribed.
 This medication may be taken with or without food.

 Consuming alcohol may intensify the effect of this product.
 It is therefore advisable to avoid consuming alcohol or alcohol-containing products while taking this medication.

 In addition to its desired action, this medication may cause some side effects, notably:

 Each person may react differently to a treatment.
 If you think this medication may be causing side effects (including those described here, or others), talk to your health care professional.
 He or she can help you to determine whether or not the medication is the source of the problem.

 As with most medications, this product should be stored at room temperature.
 Store it in a secure location where it will not be exposed to excessive heat, moisture or direct sunlight.
 Make sure that any leftover portion is disposed of safely.

 Taking this medication during pregnancy may be harmful for the baby.
 Women of childbearing potential should use an effective contraceptive method.

 Pregnant women should not use this product.
 If you're planning a pregnancy or become pregnant, contact your family doctor.